Javascript

 page.
 This is a write only API key that allows you to push events.

-Now track your events with:
+Finally, track any user action events with:

 user_id: "user_id",